lavabit/libdime/docs/style.md

-A function call shall be placed at the current indentation level one line with all arguments separated by a comma and a single space.
-If the argumnts extend past the text width, the first shall go on the function invocation line and all following arguments shall be placed on their own lines and indented one tab from the function invacation.
+A function call shall be placed at the current indentation level one line with all arguments separated by a comma and a single on space.
+If the argumnts extend past the line's text width, the first shall go on the function invocation line and all following arguments shall be placed on their own lines and indented one tab from the function invacation.
 The terminating parenthesis and semi-colon shall be placed on the same line and